 The Risks of Driving Too Early

-Driving is an everyday activity that many patients are eager to resume after knee replacement surgery.
-However, driving too soon can be risky.
-Your reaction time may be slower, and your knee may need to be more robust to control the pedals effectively.
-This can lead to accidents or further injury to your knee.
+While driving is essential to regaining independence, getting behind the wheel too soon after knee replacement surgery can be risky.
+Your reaction time may be slower than usual, and your knee may not yet be strong enough to control the pedals safely.
+This can increase the risk of accidents and further injury to the knee joint.

 Understanding When It’s Safe to Drive